mozilla/puente/docs/goals.rst

 1. makes it easy to migrate from Tower to something you can use with Django 1.8
 2. collapses whitespace in Jinja2 trans blocks
+3. adds pgettext and npgettext to template environment that work like Jinja2's newstyle gettext
-3. pulls bits from Django settings to configure extraction (e.g. Jinja2 extensions)
+4. pulls bits from Django settings to configure extraction (e.g. Jinja2 extensions)

 If you don't care about any of those things, go use Babel's pybabel command and